-Through the annual review process, MAH Advising, LLC (“MAH”) assists businesses in taking the proactive measures needed to identify and evaluate areas of risk as well as test the effectiveness of the procedures and policies that address and manage those risks.
+Through the annual review process, MAH Advising, PLLC (“MAH”) assists businesses in risk management services by taking the proactive measures needed to identify and evaluate areas of risk as well as test the effectiveness of the procedures and policies that address and manage those risks.

-We perform targeted, on-site, or remote risk assessments, as well as annual reviews, at the corporate headquarters, branch offices, and non-branch office locations for your company upon request.
-Our lawyers and staff will conduct custom reviews as part of the procedure to assess every aspect of your company that must comply with regulations, such as:
+We provide finance risk management services and perform targeted, on-site, or remote risk assessments, as well as annual reviews, at the corporate headquarters, branch offices, and non-branch office locations for your company upon request.
+Our lawyers and risk management consultants will conduct custom reviews as part of the procedure to assess every aspect of your company that must comply with regulations, such as:

 MAH provides a research results report that discusses any crucial issues that must be addressed immediately after the risk assessment and/or annual review is completed.